miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 fellow countrymen and their wives then on second year you can hack your main
 Soviet stereotype - that "in
-America is all stupid. "
+America is all stupid".

 Of course, I could immediately load you: they say, if you are interested in sharp - go immediately to Chile.
 The problem is that among sharp you may not survive.
 I heard that about
-Chile say? - the total arshin cannot be measured!
+Chile say? - the total foot cannot be measured!
 A how many more such immeasurable cultures?
-Yes at you just arshin fall off, man!
+Yes at you just foot fall off, man!

 Another thing is the States.
 It's like a buffet: just a little, everything can be tried.